snkruti/MiniProject1-2021/section-2.md

 #### Emergency Fixes:

 Github supports hotfix branches which allows you to make any emergency changes, knowing that the hotfix will only contain your emergency fix.
 There’s no risk of accidentally merging in new development at the same time.

+## Definitions

+Repository: This is your project.
+It contains all the files and the changes made.

+Clone: A copy of the repository that you can download onto your computer.

+Fork: A copy of a repository in which a contributor can make changes of their own without messing with the original project.

+Branch: It is a duplicate of the original repository which someone can make changes to without affecting the original repository.